searchbox/solr-suggester/README.txt

 We can see that we have asked for suggestions to the word "pro" using a pubmed dataset (a medical research publication repository).
 As expected we see see a list of responses in the sbsuggester xml object.
-The name of the entity is associated with its probablistic score.
+The name of the entity is associated with its probabilistic score.
 Of course since there are many possible suggestions which begin with "pro", the probabilities will typically be very small, but of greater importance is the order.
 The responses which appear higher in the list are of greater chance (and therefore quality) as a suggestion to the query.

 Enjoy!